effajr/predicting_alarm_audibility/application/trained_models/readme.md

 # trained_models/
+This folder contains the PyTorch model weights for the 10 runs of model training mentionned in the paper.

 The content of this folder can be downloaded via this [link](https://zenodo.org/records/11353196/files/trained_models.zip?download=1) and should be unzipped here.

 ## Structure